adolfont/caes005-introduction-to-functional-programming/offerings/2024/README.md

 ## Numbers

-- 52 enrolled
+- 52 students (including PPGCA students and external participants) enrolled
-- 24 completed the course without failing due to absence
+- Of these, 24 completed the course without failing due to absence
-- 17 were present in the final class
+- And 17 were present in the final class
+-
 ![last class](https://github.com/user-attachments/assets/37c3a9b4-0b2c-4239-8583-4d39a9f8e727)